michalis0/Business-Intelligence-and-Analytics/week2 - Pandas and Python/README.md

 - Revisit how do load in Colab a file from github.
 - How to autocomplete Python code in [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb#)

+## Goals:

+- Learn how to load different types of dataset
+- Load some csv files from the /data in our github.
+What is the dataset about?
+What is the numerosity, what is the dimensionality of the dataset?
+- Learn how to convert columns in the appropriate datatype.
+- Learn how to do basic operations using the dataframe in Python.

 ## Hour 1
 1. revision of Python:
     - [https://colab.research.google.com/github/michalis0/Business-Intelligence-and-Analytics/blob/master/week2%20-%20Pandas%20and%20Python/Python_Tutorial.ipynb](https://colab.research.google.com/github/michalis0/Business-Intelligence-and-Analytics/blob/master/week2%20-%20Pandas%20and%20Python/Python_Tutorial.ipynb)